catppuccin/wikiwand/README.md

 </details>

 ## Usage
-1. On the wikiwand website, **change the theme to dark.
+1. **For Latte, change the theme to "light".
+For Frappé, Macchiato, and Mocha, change the theme to "dark".
 It will not work otherwise.**

 2. Install Stylus [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/)/[Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) extension.